Taking aim at abortion stigma in Kenya and Uganda, one community at a time

 Over the past three years, Ipas staff and partners in Kenya and Uganda have been working to reduce abortion stigma and improve access to safe abortion care in several counties along the Kenya-Uganda border.
 Through outreach to women and girls, teachers, religious leaders, policymakers and community members, the project has delivered a key message: Breaking the silence around abortion is important and can save lives.

-Stigma-reduction workshops in Malaba (above) and Nabuyogo, Tororo (below) Uganda
+Project evaluation sessions in Uganda: Malaba (above) and Nabuyoga (below)

 Just one of the stigma-related stories that has come to light concerns the death of a young woman in Uganda.
 She was a teenager who had been impregnated by her elder brother.
 By the time her grandmother brought her to a health facility for an abortion, she was seven months pregnant—well beyond the first-trimester services available there.
 Five days later, the young woman returned to the facility, this time frail and pale from the loss of blood.
 Out of desperation, she had sought an abortion using unsafe methods.
 Although she was examined and referred to a hospital for management of her complications, she died before reaching the referral facility.

 “Just like that, she lost the battle,” recalls Lilian Asaba, who was a program advisor for the Ipas Africa Alliance during the project.

 “Had a conversation on abortion stigma and its dangers taken root in her community, she might not have died from an unsafe abortion.
 Had conversations on sexuality taken place in her community, maybe her life would have been different.”